-(Kabul International Airport is next to the US airbase and thus located in a war zone.
+(Kabul International Airport is next to the main US airbase in Kabul and thus located in an active war zone and always in danger of suicide bamber.
 Image source: Zee News)

 We landed in Kabul just after 10.00 am.
 Surprisingly this time around, the pilot did not make the “crazy loop” before flying down to the runaway (the locals say that if the pilot is doing the crazy loop, it means not safe to land).
-It was a smooth direct landing.
+It was a smooth direct landing in Kabul.

 I was not concerned about the immigration and the customs at the Kabul airport although I was alone (prime target for harassment).
 I was more worried about my pick-up arrangement.